-- A more detailed endline assessment report, including all statistical tables and analysis, is forthcoming on the Center for Global Development website. - The five regencies are Bojonegoro, Gresik, Lamongan, Ngawi, and Tuban, with a combined population in 2010 of 5.56 million.
-Most of the villages (352, or 88 percent) are rural, but some (48, or 12 percent) are semi-urban. - A forthcoming study, using survey and administrative data, will examine the effects of varying supply-side incentives on the full sample of businesswomen and businessmen. - 4.
-The time elapsed since baseline is balanced across the interventions.
+- 1. A more detailed endline assessment report, including all statistical tables and analysis, is forthcoming on the Center for Global Development website. - The five regencies are Bojonegoro, Gresik, Lamongan, Ngawi, and Tuban, with a combined population in 2010 of 5.56 million.
+Most of the villages (352, or 88 percent) are rural, but some (48, or 12 percent) are semi-urban. - 3.
+A forthcoming study, using survey and administrative data, will examine the effects of varying supply-side incentives on the full sample of businesswomen and businessmen. - The time elapsed since baseline is balanced across the interventions.
 The interventions were also conducted in two batches-between December 2016 and July 2017, and between August 2017 and June 2018. - In addition, all agents earn Rp.
 1,000 for each cash deposit of a minimum of Rp.
 10,000, Rp.
 2,500 for cash withdrawals under Rp.
 200,000, and Rp.
 4,000 for cash withdrawals of Rp.
 200,000 and higher. - 6.
 Given the study's objective of promoting women's economic empowerment, the demand side interventions were delivered only to female entrepreneurs. - Among businesswomen, 92 percent reported having no paid employees in their primary business at baseline, and only 1 percent reported having three or more paid employees.

-- 8. Buvinic, M., J.C.
+- Buvinic, M., J.C.
 Knowles, and F. Witoelar, 2018, "Unequal Ventures: Results from a Baseline Study of Gender and Entrepreneurship in East Java, Indonesia," CGD Evidence-based Report Series on Women's Economic Empowerment No. 2, Washington, DC: Center for Global Development. - 9.
 Buvinic, M., J.C.
 Knowles and F. Witoelar, op. cit. - 10.
-Administrative data enabling accurate calculation of the cost of the incentives were not available at the time of publication.
-As the per-unit cost of the incentives is low, however, it is unlikely that including these costs would reverse the conclusions. - 11.
+These additional costs are not included in the calculations since from the perspective of society as a whole, the cost of the agent incentives to the partner bank are offset by the benefit received by the agent. - 11.
 These are the estimated treatment effects on primary business profits winsorized at the 99 percent level. - 12.
 As this may be a strong assumption, forthcoming publications will explore the sensitivity of the cost-benefit analysis to this assumption. - 13.
 World Bank's Africa Region Gender Innovation Lab and the Finance Competitiveness & Innovation Global Practice, 2019, "Profiting from Parity: Unlocking the Potential of Women's Businesses in Africa," Washington, DC: World Bank Group - 14.
 A survival strategy refers to the notion that entrepreneurs are motivated by the need to provide basic needs for themselves and their households.
 A growth strategy refers to the notion that entrepreneurs are motivated by the prospect of running an efficient and profitable business.